We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Other foods high in geosmin are lettuce, mushrooms, spinach, and catfish.

-- It seems half the population likes the earthy taste of beets and the other half doesn’t–much like cilantro.
+- It seems half the population likes the earthy taste and the other half doesn’t–much like cilantro.

 - Soups (Borscht)